WahyuniRirin/Brain-Tumor-Classification-Based-using-MRI-and-Machine-Learning/README.md

 ## 🔍 Project Overview
-This project uses MRI scans, which are widely used in medical imaging due to their high resolution and clarity, especially for soft tissue differentiation.
-The solution employs a **Convolutional Neural Network (CNN)** to classify MRI images.
-The deep learning model is trained on a dataset consisting of brain MRI images labeled into four categories.
-The goal is to build an automated system that can assist healthcare professionals in the early diagnosis of brain tumors, potentially improving patient outcomes.
+Brain tumors pose significant challenges in diagnosis and treatment.
+Accurate classification is essential to developing an effective treatment strategy.
+MRI scans are critical in this process due to their high resolution and exceptional soft tissue differentiation.
+This project implements a **Convolutional Neural Network (CNN)** to classify MRI images, trained on a dataset labeled into four distinct tumor categories.
+The project also includes an interactive web-based application built using **Streamlit**, allowing real-time classification of MRI images through a user-friendly interface.

 ## 📁 Dataset
 The dataset used in this project is organized into Training and Testing folders, each containing subfolders for the four categories: